 'The answer lies in the fees!!
-Here's how the fee structure works.
-You are the client and you pay your accountant somewhere between say £500 and £3,000 each year for your income tax return - you're a high income earner and possibly a director of your own business - which may be paying the accountant another £2,000 - £10,000 for services each year, possibly more.
+Here's how the fee (your company) and thereby saving 20% corporation tax.
+The funds are thus extracted with structure works.
+You are the client and you pay your accountant somewhere between say £500 a tax deduction and the boutique pays them and £3,000 each year for your income tax reover to the client (that's you) less their fees.
+You turn - you're a high income earner and possibly have managed to extract let's say £500,000 from a director of your own business - which may be the company and say, £100,000 in tax and you paying the accountant another £2,000 - £10,000 have no tax to pay on the £500,000 you receive for services each year, possibly more. from the boutique (it is officially a loan).
+As you would have paid £162,500 the total saving is £262,500.
+For that level of saving the boutique A tax boutique approaches your accountant charges you about 30% - so they charge £78,750.

-A tax boutique approaches your accountant with their latest scheme - generally involving getting a tax deduction for the client company
+with their latest scheme - generally involving getting a tax deduction for the client company